-- Horizon – A: It is the upper zone where organic materials have got incorporated with the mineral matter, nutrients, and water which are necessary for the plant’s growth.
+- Horizon – A: It is the upper zone where organic materials have been incorporated with the mineral matter, nutrients, and water that are necessary for the plant’s growth.

 - Horizon – B: It is the transition zone between “Horizon A and Horizon C”.